Understanding The Spam Control Act

 The rules in the new Part IXA of the PDPA about dictionary attacks and address-harvesting software will apply whenever there is a 'Singapore link'.
 A message sent to a telephone number has a Singapore link if:

-1. the message originates in Singapore or
+1. The message originates in Singapore, or

-2. the sender of the message is (if the sender is an individual) physically present in Singapore when the message is sent or (if the sender is not an individual) is formed or recognised under the law of Singapore or has an office or a place of business in Singapore or
+2. The sender of the message is (if the sender is an individual) physically present in Singapore when the message is sent or (if the sender is not an individual) is formed or recognised under the law of Singapore or has an office or a place of business in Singapore or

-3. the telephone, mobile telephone or device that is used to access the message is located in Singapore or
+3. The telephone, mobile telephone or device that is used to access the message is located in Singapore or

-4. the recipient is (if the recipient is an individual) physically present in Singapore when the message is accessed or (if the sender is not an individual) carries on business or activities in Singapore when the message is accessed or
+4. The recipient is (if the recipient is an individual) physically present in Singapore when the message is accessed or (if the sender is not an individual) carries on business or activities in Singapore when the message is accessed or

-5. if the message cannot be delivered because the telephone number has ceased to exist (assuming that it had previously existed), it is reasonably likely that the message would have been accessed using a telephone, mobile telephone or device located in Singapore
+5. If the message cannot be delivered because the telephone number has ceased to exist (assuming that it had previously existed), it is reasonably likely that the message would have been accessed using a telephone, mobile telephone or device located in Singapore

 Prohibition on using dictionary attacks and address-harvesting software